 Cat problematic behaviour

-Yes, Lauren has a BSc (Hons) in Equine Science and an MSc in Clinical Animal Behaviour.
-Lauren is a registered Animal Training Instructor with the Animal Training and Behaviour Council (ABTC) and is a full member of the Professional Association of Canine Trainers (PACT).
-She is also a provisional member of the Association of Pet Behaviour Counsellors and regularly engages in continued professional development.
+Yes, I have a BSc (Hons) in Equine Science and an MSc in Clinical Animal Behaviour.
+I am a registered Animal Training Instructor with the Animal Training and Behaviour Council (ABTC) and I am a full member of the Professional Association of Canine Trainers (PACT).
+I am also a provisional member of the Association of Pet Behaviour Counsellors (APBC), a candidate member of the Fellowship of Animal Behaviour Clinicians (FABC) and I regularly engage in continued professional development.

 Wagg & Purr Pet Behaviour covers Norwich, Norfolk and parts of Suffolk.
 A mileage charge applies outside of a 10 mile radius of NR14 7UJ.

-Contact Lauren who will send a link with details on how to book.
-Full payment is required upon booking via Stripe or PayPal.
+You can find the link to book a programme under each service description.
+Full payment is required on booking via Stripe or PayPal.
 Paying with PayPal may allow the option to spread the payment using PayPal Credit.

 Behaviour is complex and involves many aspects, including: emotions, motivations, physiology, genetics, the cat’s environment, previous experience and more!
 It is essential that when addressing problematic behaviour, a full understanding is gained about why the behaviour is being displayed so that changes can be made, with appropriate behaviour modification techniques.
 Advice sessions on the other hand, will revolve around optimising your cat’s environment and general interactions to reduce the likelihood of any behaviour problems developing in the future.
-If it becomes clear that a behaviour consultation and veterinary referral is necessary during an advice session, then the cost of the advice session will be deducted from the consultation fee.
+If it becomes clear that behaviour support and veterinary referral is necessary during an advice session, then the cost of the advice session will be deducted from a behaviour support programme.

 Any behaviour problem will require veterinary referral prior to a consultation.
 This is because health conditions both past and present can influence behaviour.
 Vet referral involves your vet signing a form to indicate their approval of referral and to allow for communication between vet and behaviourist.
-Should it be required, Lauren can then discuss with your vet if there are any medical related problems or suspicions which may be relevant to the behaviour problem and if medication may be of use in helping with behaviour modification.
+Should it be required, I can then discuss with your vet if there are any medical related problems or suspicions which may be relevant to the behaviour problem and if medication may be of use in helping with the behaviour.